 Do you know that colors have universal meanings and evoke culturally specific associations?
 So to become a professional photographer you need to realize how your target audience might accept colors on the deep level.

 Now that you start to get aware of the importance of color theory, there is good news for you.
 The web developers from MotoCMS have already created a powerful tool that can considerably save your time when dealing with the color palette.

 Creating Your Palette with MotoCMS Color Picker

 This miracle is called Color Picker.
 Its main function is to ease the process of choosing an appropriate color palette for your website.
 How does Color Picker work?
-First, you should sign up a responsive website template for a trial version.
+First, you should sign up one of responsive photography website templates for a trial version.

 Defrozo is a perfect choice to show you how the tool works.
 Believe it or not, but you can change the color palette of this ready-made photography website design in one click.
 Once you log in, go directly to the Design section of the website builder.
 Then click on the Colors tab.